 About Our Courses

-Honors Seminars: Our courses are limited to 17 students and provide a different kind of learning environment through small discussion-based classes
+Honors Seminars: Our courses are limited to 17 students and provide an immersive learning environment through small, discussion-based classes.

-Honors Recitations: In courses with a recitation attached, you'll attend a regular lecture as well as a small group session (the Honors recitation), which is led by the professor.
+Honors courses with recitations: In courses with a recitation attached, you'll attend a regular, larger lecture as well as a small group session (the Honors recitation), which is led by the professor.
 Honors recitations offer time to discuss course material more in-depth.
+Our Classics (CLAS) courses are taught in this format.

 Registering for our courses: Lower-division classes may appear to be full before registration windows start to open up.
 We release available spots in our classes incrementally to ensure that all students have the opportunity to enroll.